hdShang/arxiv-daily/docs/cs-CL/2025-08-15/papers/250811442v2-codiemb-a-collaborative-yet-distinct-framework-for-unified-represent.md

 ---
 layout: default
-title: CoDiEmb: A Collaborative yet Distinct Framework for Unified Representation Learning in Information Retrieval and Semantic Textual Similarity
+title: "CoDiEmb: A Collaborative yet Distinct Framework for Unified Representation Learning in Information Retrieval and Semantic Textual Similarity"
 ---

 # CoDiEmb: A Collaborative yet Distinct Framework for Unified Representation Learning in Information Retrieval and Semantic Textual Similarity